US-born figure skater Zhu Yi under attack after fall on Olympic debut for China - KVIA

 Others have taken aim at her allegedly privileged background and family ties.
 Zhu’s father, Zhu Songchun, is an award-winning artificial intelligence scientist.
 He joined Peking University from the University of California, Los Angeles in 2020.

-The attack on Zhu stands in stark contrast to the huge popularity of California-born Eileen Gu, a freeskiing prodigy who is also competing for China.
+The attack on Zhu stands in stark contrast to the huge popularity of California-born Eileen Gu, a freestyle skiing prodigy who is also competing for China.

 The 18-year-old has charmed the Chinese public with her fluent Mandarin and familiarity with Chinese culture, having grown up spending summer holidays in Beijing.
 She has become China’s unofficial face of the Winter Olympics, featuring heavily in state media coverage to promote winter sports, as well as advertisements for Chinese brands.